davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 ### Watch + Build with `@vercel/ncc`

-The `watch` target here invokes `build` and passes along the `-w` parameter which tells `@vercel/ncc` that it should watch for file changes and recompile every time a change is detected.
+The `watch` target here invokes `build` and passes along the `-w` parameter which tells `ncc` that it should watch for file changes and recompile every time a change is detected.

-The `build` target invokes `@vercel/ncc`, which traverses the dependency graph starting at our `index.js` entrypoint and compiles everything it finds (including dynamically imported things) into a single file with all dependencies inlined, kind of like `gcc`.
+The `build` target invokes `ncc`, which traverses the dependency graph starting at our `index.js` entrypoint, and compiles everything it finds (including dynamically imported things) into a single file with all dependencies inlined, kind of like `gcc`.

 To kick things off, run `npm run watch` from within `my_tool`: